heatherstock/bookmark_challenge/README.md

 As a user,
 So I can update my bookmark manager,
 I would like to be able to add links to Bookmark Manager.

 ![Screenshot]

+As a user,
+So I can update my bookmark manager,
+I would like to be able to delete links from Bookmark Manager.

+![Screenshot]